ShiningRocket/MPV_PLAYER/README.md

 ## Python + PyQt Media Player using MPV (Debian 11)

-This project is a fullscreen media player for Debian 11 that embeds MPV inside a PyQt window and will be controlled via a REST API (in later milestones).
+This project is a fullscreen media player for Debian 11 that embeds MPV inside a PyQt window and is controlled via a REST API.
 It is designed for TV-style playback where MPV handles playlist creation and resume-on-quit natively.

-### Milestone 1: MPV + PyQt Integration
+### Milestone 1: MPV + PyQt Integration ✅
 - PyQt fullscreen window
 - MPV embedded via `--wid`
 - Launch with a folder path; MPV auto-generates playlist
 - MPV flags: `--save-position-on-quit` and `--input-ipc-server=/tmp/mpvsocket`
+- **No default MPV controls** - clean fullscreen experience

+### Milestone 2: REST API Server Setup ✅
+- Flask REST API server running on configurable port (default: 5000)
+- Full playback control via HTTP endpoints
+- IPC communication with MPV process

 ### Requirements
 - Python 3.9+ recommended